MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/requisition-management.md

 The SAP Requisition Management app is part of the SAP Procurement solution.
 It allows you to do several functions in SAP quicker and easier than using SAP GUI.
 You can view and update an existing requisition, create a new requisition, and convert a requisition to a purchase order.

-This video shows how you can manage your SAP requisition data using the SAP Requisition Management app.
+See how you can manage your SAP requisition data using the SAP Requisition Management app.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW18CAe]